What makes one cheese e.g. Cheddar different from another e.g. Gouda or Emmental?

 Application of acidity and calcium model of Lawrence and colleagues

 The Lawrence model provides an explanation of why Cheshire and similar cheeses are crumbly or easily broken; they have a weak internal protein matrix.
-This is assoiciated with low pH and calcium content.
-On the other hand, cheeses that have a more elastic texture and flex/bend to some extent e.g. Cheddar have a higher pH and calcium content and stronger internal protein matrix..
+This is associated with low pH and calcium content.
+On the other hand, cheeses that have a more elastic texture and flex/bend to some extent e.g. Cheddar has a higher pH and calcium content and a stronger internal protein matrix.

 The previous discussion has clearly identified the importance of pH at whey drainage on the development of cheese type and the requirement to regulate acidity in cheese manufacture. pH regulation in the manufacture of Cheddar, Cheshire, Swiss and Gouda cheeses will be explored elsewhere.

-The above information on pH and calcium can be used to model the grade value of Cheddar cheese.
-Using this model readers can use the calculator to predict the grade of Cheddar cheese and if you have access to factory data see ho well the calculator performs compared to a commercial grader.
+Readers interesting in learning more about the science behind cheese making may find the article on cheese grading interesting.
+The article provides further insights on pH and calcium.
+Go to the article on modelling the grade value of Cheddar cheese.
+Using this model readers can use the calculator to predict the grade of Cheddar cheese and if you have access to factory data see how well the calculator performs compared to a commercial grader.

 Horne, D.S.
 (1998).
 Casein interactions: casting light on the Black Boxes, the structure in dairy products.
 International Dairy Journal.
 8, 171-177.